 - (7) Streets and Ways.
 Streets, roadways, and private streets, lanes and driveways shall follow as nearly as possible the natural terrain minimizing cuts and fills.
 In addition to the standards identified in Chapter 21-21, the following additional standards shall apply: - a.
 Access easements shall be provided to all adjoining developed and non-developed areas for emergency and firefighting equipment when determined necessary by the Fire Marshal.
-Driveways located upon each lot extending beyond 150 feet from a public or private street may be deemed a Fire Department access road, as determined by the Fire Marshal, and must follow the design requirements of a private lane. - b.
+Driveways located upon each lot extending beyond 150 feet from a public or private street may be deemed a Fire Department access road, as determined by the Fire Marshal, and must follow the design requirements of a private lane.shall have sufficient width and design to admit and accommodate firefighting equipment in compliance with all City engineering standards and the International Fire Code. - b.
 A cul-de-sac is permitted up 750 feet in length.
-It may exceed 750 feet in length through a special exception reviewed by the Planning Commission.
-This request to extend the length of the cul-de-sac requires a recommendation from the Director and City Engineer.
-The following shall be evaluated in reviewing the special exception: - 1.
-Based upon the subject property's geographical constraints, it can be demonstrated that extending the road would better accomplish the stated purposes of this chapter. - 2.
-It can be demonstrated that public safety will be improved above existing conditions. - c.
+It may not-exceed 600-750 feet in length-However, through the Planning Commission may grant a special exception reviewed by the Planning Commission.
+This request to extend the length of the cul-de-sac requires after considering a recommendation from the Director and City Engineer and Fire Marshal.
+The following shall be evaluated in reviewing the special exception: - 1. bBased upon the subject property's geographical constraints, it can be demonstrated that extending the road would better accomplish the stated purposes of this chapter. - 2.
+It can be demonstrated that or if \public safety will be improved above existing conditions. - c.
 Variations of the street design standards developed to solve special visual aesthetics and functional problems may be presented to the Planning Commission upon recommendation from the City Engineer for consideration and approval.
 Examples of such variations may be the use of split roadways to avoid deep cuts, one-way streets, modifications of surface drainage treatments, sidewalk design, or the extension of a cul-de-sac. - d.
 Development sites which are located near canyon trails shall provide access to those trails.
 Parking areas at trailheads may be required by the Planning Commission. - e.
 The maximum amount of impervious surface for streets and roadways shall not exceed 20 percent of the entire development site. - f.
-The maximum grade of all streets or rights-of-way for vehicle traffic shall be 10 percent, unless permitted by the City Engineer and Fire Marshal.
+The maximum grade of all streets or rights-of-way for vehicle traffic shall be 12-10 percent, unless permitted by the City Engineer and Fire Marshal.